History of Andrew Vaughn in Timeline

 2018: Golden Spikes Award

-In 2018, Andrew Vaughn won the Golden Spikes Award.
+In 2018, Andrew Vaughn won the Golden Spikes Award for his performance in college baseball with the California Golden Bears.

-In 2018, as a sophomore, Andrew Vaughn was named National Player of the Year by Perfect Game/Rawlings, and he won the Pac-12 Conference Baseball Player of the Year Award and Golden Spikes Award.
-After the 2018 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+In 2018, Vaughn was named National Player of the Year by Perfect Game/Rawlings, and also won the Pac-12 Conference Baseball Player of the Year Award and Golden Spikes Award.

 2019: Minor League Assignments and National Team Selection

-In 2019, Andrew Vaughn was assigned to the Rookie-level Arizona League White Sox, promoted to the Kannapolis Intimidators, and then to the Winston-Salem Dash.
-After the season, on October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
+In 2019, Vaughn was assigned to the Arizona League White Sox, promoted to the Kannapolis Intimidators, and then to the Winston-Salem Dash.
+On October 10, 2019, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.

 2019: Junior Year Performance